 - Direct competitors are those who offer the same services as you.
-They may have different features, but they aim to help people solve the same problems.
+They may have different features but aim to help people solve the same problems.

 - Indirect competitors help people solve the same problems in different ways.
-They’re focused on providing services or products rather than helping people become more aware of their brand.
+They’re focused on providing services or products rather than assisting people to become more aware of their brand.

 Keyword research forms the core of any Saas content SEO strategy.
-SEO keyword research is all about finding keywords that your target audience is likely to be searching for.
+SEO keyword research is all about finding keywords your target audience will likely be searching for.

 As a SaaS platform, you must develop a list of seed keywords.
 These are the most basic keywords for your service, product, and user problems.

 For example, you can use “appointment scheduling” as a seed keyword and search for more long-tail keywords and search terms.
-This can be done using tools like Semrush, Ahrefs, and Moz, which will provide you with relevant keywords.
+You can do this using tools like Semrush, Ahrefs, and Moz, which will provide you with relevant keywords.

 Seed keywords are only the starting point.
 In-depth keyword research means searching several thousand search terms, related topics, and everything your platform solves.

-Ranking for 1-2 highly specific keywords is always a bad idea.
-The more, the merrier!
-And it would help if you also looked out for search volume and difficulty in making the most of your strategy.
+Remember for the early success of your SEO for SaaS strategy; the more, the merrier!
+It would help if you also looked out for search volume and difficulty in making the most of your strategy.

 Cut design & video review time in half